Smooth Fox Terrier

 should be secure to prevent escape routes.

 If you've ever seen these little dogs at a dog show, you may remember that they jump a lot and they can jump really high - almost like they have springs attached to their paws :)

 Point being: property fencing should be high

 !
 And because they excel at digging, make sure

 fences go beneath ground level!

-Good with older considerate children - will happily join in their games, but play should be
+Good with older considerate children who have been taught how to interact with pets.
+He will happily join in their games, but play should be

 supervised at all times by an adult.